fineanmol/plant-tree/README.md

-🌿 Updated on Thu, 04 Sep 2025 21:10:21 GMT
+🌱 Updated on Sat, 06 Sep 2025 06:20:17 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "First, solve the problem.
+Then, write the code."